 Is there a way for students who might not have computers or devices to connect to Blackboard at home to “check out” or borrow devices from campus?
 If these programs are available, are they income-driven or open to everyone?

 Students can contact the Technology Support Center to request tools for distance learning such as hotspots and laptops.
 These items are available to any student.

-The Collaborative Learning Center on the second floor of the University Library is open ONLY to UTEP students, faculty and staff from 9 a.m. to 6 p.m.
-Monday through Saturday through Aug.
-4, 2020.
-The library is closed Sundays.
-University leaders will reopen additional computer labs as the campus enters a low-density phase.
-The labs will follow social distancing guidelines and have disinfecting wipes available.
+The Collaborative Learning Center on the second floor of the University Library is open ONLY to UTEP students, faculty and staff.
+For hours of operation, click here.
+If needed, University leaders will reopen additional computer labs.
+The labs will follow COVID-19 social distancing and disinfecting guidelines.

 Many course materials, such as digital textbooks, can be purchased and then accessed inside Blackboard.
 Other materials can be ordered online and delivered to your address.

 Advising and student services will continue to be delivered virtually, but the Academic Advising Center will be open to accommodate limited in-person student services, when necessary.
 In-person visitors will be required to schedule appointments to ensure compliance with small group gatherings and to maintain social distancing guidelines.